georglauterbach/dev-container-features/README.md

 # Development Container Feature Collection

 This repository contains a collection of Development Container features.
+To see which one exist, [navigate into the `src/`](./src/) directory.

 > [!NOTE]
 >